CEO salary in a GmbH: How much is a GmbH CEO allowed to earn?

 Check salary components

-We recommend putting down the following salary components in writing in the contract: monthly fixed salary, annual one-off payments (vacation and Christmas bonuses), bonuses, commissions, premiums, pension commitments, tax-free benefits, pension benefits, a privately used company car.
+We recommend writing down the following salary components in the contract: monthly fixed salary, annual one-off payments (vacation and Christmas bonuses), bonuses, commissions, premiums, pension commitments, tax-free benefits, pension benefits, and a privately used company car.

 Check fringe benefits

-In contrast to the conventional employment contract, some services must be also regulated in the GmbH management contract, since the CEO of a GmbH counts only as an employee in special cases and thus regulations of the employee protection law do not apply to this.
+In contrast to the conventional employment contract, some services must also be regulated in the GmbH management contract since the CEO of a GmbH counts only as an employee in special cases.
+Thus, regulations of the employee protection law do not apply to this.
 The following fringe benefits must be stipulated individually in the management contract: Continued payment of remuneration in the event of illness, maternity protection or survivors’ benefits.

 Overtime arrangements

-As a rule, separate remuneration for overtime is not relevant, since the CEO of a GmbH is paid with a fixed salary and not hourly.
+As a rule, separate overtime remuneration is irrelevant since the CEO of a GmbH is paid a fixed salary rather than hourly.

-There are two types of emoluments: sales bonuses (Umsatztantiemen) and profit bonuses (Gewinntantiemen).
-While profit bonuses are used by most entrepreneurs, only very few of them rely on the sales bonuses, and then only for a limited period of time.
+There are two types of payments: Umsatztantiemen (sales bonuses) and Gewinntantiemen (profit bonuses).
+While most entrepreneurs use profit bonuses, very few rely on sales bonuses, and then only for a limited period.

-Sales bonuses are only recommended in certain business situations, for example, immediately after the company is founded; these are only recognised in exceptional cases.
-If a GmbH is in a development or restructuring phase, the sales bonus is certainly accepted, since the profit bonus would amount to nothing in this case.
-The profit bonus depends on the earnings situation and cannot endanger the liquidity of the GmbH.
+Sales bonuses are only recommended in certain business situations, such as immediately after the company is founded; they are only recognised in exceptional cases.
+If a GmbH is in a development or restructuring phase, the sales bonus is accepted since the profit bonus would amount to nothing.
+The profit bonus depends on earnings and cannot endanger the GmbH’s liquidity.

-Furthermore, the ratio of fixed salary to bonus should generally be 75 to 25.
+Furthermore, the fixed salary-to-bonus ratio should generally be 75 to 25.
 This means that the remuneration may not be disproportionately performance-related.
-Deviations are generally possible and permitted, but they should be easily explainable since it’s easy for a German court to reach a verdict of “hidden profit distribution.
-The compensation ratio must also be adjusted for several CEOs; the combined bonus of the entire managing directors may not exceed 25%.
+Deviations are typically possible and permitted, but they should be easily explainable since it’s easy for a German court to reach a verdict of “hidden profit distribution.
+The compensation ratio must also be adjusted for several CEOs; the combined bonus of the managing directors may not exceed 25%.

 Retirement provision for the CEO of a GmbH: Verifying the pension commitment

-Since CEOs at a GmbH are usually not members of the statutory pension insurance scheme, they have to pay for their own retirement provision.
-With a pension commitment, the GmbH can support its CEO with securing his or her retirement; the pension commitment must be noted however in the managing director contract.
-As such, the GmbH continues to remunerate the CEO even after he or she has left the company.
+Since CEOs at a GmbH are usually not members of the statutory pension insurance scheme, they have to pay for their retirement provision.
+With a pension commitment, the GmbH can support its CEO in securing her retirement; however, the management director contract must note the pension commitment.
+As such, the GmbH continues to remunerate the CEO even after leaving the company.

-The CEO of a GmbH does not have to take out insurance policies for old age and pay out of his own pocket, but rather receives the corresponding protection from the GmbH by promising him or her benefits like old-age pension or widower’s and orphan’s pension for the relatives or disability pension.
+The CEO of a GmbH does not have to take out insurance policies for old age and pay out of her own pocket but instead receives the corresponding protection from the GmbH by promising him or her benefits like an old-age pension, widower’s or orphan’s pension for the relatives, or disability pension.
 Entrepreneurs should regularly review the provisions for pension commitments, as contributions increase with salary annually and must be adjusted accordingly.

 Salary increases for GmbH CEOs

-Should you as the CEO of a GmbH in Germany pay yourself a higher salary?
-There are in fact good reasons for a salary increase.
+As the CEO of a GmbH in Germany, should you pay yourself a higher salary?
+There are, in fact, good reasons for a salary increase.
 However, salary increases should always be done with caution.
-That way you can avoid possible problems and also convince the shareholders’ meeting of your salary increase:
+That way, you can avoid possible problems and also convince the shareholders’ meeting of your salary increase:

 In the event of liquidity problems, you can act immediately

 Even if you should have low liquidity at short notice, for example, due to a financial crisis or the loss of an important client, entrepreneurs remain capable of acting and free of tax risks despite the increased CEO’s salary.
-That’s because the CEO of the GmbH can decide at any time to waive his salary and carry out a salary waiver.
-The tax office will even recognise this if you agree with the limited liability company that the payments will be made as soon as the economic situation of the company has improved.
+That’s because the CEO of the GmbH can decide at any time to waive her salary and carry out a salary waiver.
+The tax office will even recognise this if you agree with the limited liability company that the payments will be made as soon as the company’s economic situation has improved.

 Vorsichtsprinzip: the principle of prudence

-To protect the financial situation of the GmbH, most managing directors actually act like business people and pay themselves too little rather than too much.
-However, it can get expensive if you want to transfer the company’s profits into private assets.
-Entrepreneurs pay double taxes for retained earnings, namely the GmbH tax (corporation tax and trade tax) and, on top of that, the final withholding tax (Abgeltungssteuer) on the distribution of profits (25%).
-However, if you set your salary higher, you will achieve your goal with more profit after wage tax and income tax.
+To protect the financial situation of the GmbH, most managing directors act like business people and pay themselves too little rather than too much.
+However, transferring the company’s profits into private assets can get expensive.
+Entrepreneurs pay double taxes for retained earnings, namely the GmbH tax (corporation and trade tax) and, on top of that, the final Abgeltungssteuer (withholding tax) on the distribution of profits (25%).
+However, if you raise your salary, you will achieve your goal with more profit after wage and income taxes.

-Should you find years later that you were actually able to pay out more, this private loss of income cannot be compensated for without taking taxes into account.
-The tax office only accepts gradual salary increases and not sudden ones.
-As long as increases are based on the general wage level, there will usually be no objections from the tax office.
-However, as soon as the wage increase exceeds 10 %, entrepreneurs can expect that a hidden profit distribution will be assumed.
+If you find years later that you were actually able to pay out more, this private loss of income cannot be compensated for without taking taxes into account.
+The tax office only accepts gradual salary increases, not sudden ones.
+As long as increases are based on the general wage level, the tax office will usually have no objections.
+However, as soon as the wage increase exceeds 10%, entrepreneurs can expect a hidden profit distribution to be assumed.

 Conclusion

 The salary for a CEO at a GmbH in Germany can vary widely.
-Depending on the size of the company, annual turnover, the level of responsibility of the CEO and the industry, there may be considerable differences in remuneration.
-There is no amount that could be concretely and generally given as a salary recommendation.
-If all the above steps are followed and there is still uncertainty as to whether the calculated amount is appropriate, an entrepreneur can apply the following rule of thumb: A CEO of a GmbH may earn 2.5 times what the second-best paid employee makes without any tax risk.
+Depending on the size of the company, annual turnover, and the level of responsibility of the CEO and the industry, there may be considerable differences in remuneration.
+No amount could be concretely and generally given as a salary recommendation.
+Suppose all the above steps are followed, and there is still uncertainty about whether the calculated amount is appropriate.
+In that case, an entrepreneur can apply the following rule of thumb: A CEO of a GmbH may earn 2.5 times what the second-best-paid employee makes without any tax risk.
 This rule of thumb applies according to the Federal Finance Court ruling and is referred to as a company internal salary comparison.
 Be aware that this figure may fluctuate.
 In the industry sector, it’s around 2.2 and around 2.95 in the service sector.

 Want to know more about the GmbH?